Jacob-Brown-950/30-Day-SOC-Challenge/Week 4.md

   ![test payload image](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%20104%20Succesfully%20tested%20the%20payload%20to%20confirm%20ticketing%20can%20communicate.PNG)

 ### 23. Investigated Ticket Flood (Alert Fatigue)
-- Encountered a high volume of tickets due to configuration choices—this was not optimal and could to alert fatigue.
+- Encountered a high volume of tickets due to configuration choices—this was not optimal and could lead to alert fatigue.

   ![ticket flood image](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%20105%20We%20got%20tons%20of%20tickets.PNG)